-Dr Iorio is Associate Professor of Clinical Epidemiology & Biostatistics and Medicine at McMaster University.
+Dr Iorio is Professor of Medicine and Health Research Methods, Evidence, and Impact at McMaster University.
 He is Chief of the Health Information Research Unit and of the Hamilton-Niagara Hemophilia Program.

 The Health Information Research Unit (HiRU), founded by Brian Haynes, is a knowledge refinery, which main activity is maintain McMaster Premium LiteratUre Service (McMaster PLUS), a second-order peer review database of methodologically sound, clinically relevant and newsworthy peer reviewed publications.
 McPLUS is used for many scopes, among which providing papers for abstraction in the American College of Physician Journal Club monthly issue of Annals of Internal Medicine, and providing discipline specific news feeds via the BMJ sponsored Evidence Updates service.
 The HiRU has created the Clinical Query filters available on the PubMed search engine.
 HiRU is open to consider any form of collaboration with any commercial, academic or non-for organization aiming at disseminating high quality evidence.
 For further details on the HiRU’s knowledge translation research program see: hiru.mcmaster.ca